aryoda/tryCatchLog/README.md

   **without** stopping the execution of the evaluated expression (unlike `tryCatch` does if you pass a warning handler function)

-This code was created as an answer to the stackoverflow question
+This package was initially created as an answer to the stackoverflow question.

 [R: Catch errors and continue execution while logging the stacktrace (no traceback available with tryCatch)](https://stackoverflow.com/questions/39964040/r-catch-errors-and-continue-execution-while-logging-the-stacktrace-no-tracebac)